KGET-TV

-KGET-TV (channel 17) is a television station in Bakersfield, California, United States, affiliated with NBC and owned by Nexstar Media Group.
-Its second digital subchannel serves as an owned-and-operated station of The CW (via The CW Plus), as Nexstar owns a majority stake in the network.
-KGET-TV is sister to low-power Telemundo affiliate KKEY-LD (channel 13) and the two stations share studios on L Street in Downtown Bakersfield; KGET-TV's transmitter is located atop Mount Adelaide.
+KGET-TV (channel 17) is a television station in Bakersfield, California, United States, affiliated with NBC and The CW Plus.
+It is owned by Nexstar Media Group alongside low-power Telemundo affiliate KKEY-LD (channel 13).
+The two stations share studios on L Street in Downtown Bakersfield; KGET-TV's transmitter is located atop Mount Adelaide.

 History

 Logo used from 2012 until 2014.